mjambon/oss-honor-code/README.md

 ### Can I fork a project and add the honor code notice?

-No, unless all authors agree to do so.
+No, unless the authors agree to do so.

 ### Can I update the honor code notice in future versions of my software?